sh6un/Stereo/README.md

-# BetterDiscord Stereo
+# Discord Stereo [ Filterless Modules ]
-Last Update : December 26th 2025
+Last Update : January 5th 2026

 ## Changelog
 **{ * } All issues have been resolved by @LOOF-Sys/Cypher by creating a hard patched node.**